-Code Assist runs on the same Gemini family as the web app, but the IDE plugin has its own model routing, its own project / workspace binding, its own context indexer, and its own auth refresh cycle.
+If you are a Standard/Enterprise user and the plugin still drifts, the rest of this article is the fix.
+Code Assist runs on the same Gemini family as the web app, but the IDE plugin has its own model routing, its own Google Cloud project binding, its own context index, and its own auth refresh cycle.
 Any of those can drift out of sync.
-This article walks through the most common drift modes and how to resync.

 Common causes